Follow the Lamb

-The scripture: “I am returning to Jerusalem with mercy; My house shall be built in it says the Lord of hosts.
+“I am returning to Jerusalem with mercy; My house shall be built in it says the Lord of hosts.
 And a surveyor’s line shall be stretched out over Jerusalem” (Zechariah 1:16).

-The Word: “There will be an incident on the temple mount.”
+“There will be an incident on the temple mount.”

 And so we left for Israel.
 Because we stepped out in faith, we witnessed one of the greatest miracles in Israel in 2000 years.
 All we did and prayed lead up to this miracle moment; the moment, since the destruction of the Second Temple in 70 AD, that the Jewish people were able to pray on the temple mount.